 That’s the thing about inclusions.
 They’re there, but you can’t see them.
 Diamonds might be graded FL to SI2, but essentially they’re all almost flawless to the naked eye.

 We All Scream for Eye Clean

 There is, of course, one exception.
 If you've been paying attention, you’ll have noticed I said that SI1 and SI2 clarity grades have inclusions that may be seen with the naked eye.

 Anything SI2 or higher is classed as “eye-clean”.
 That is, the inclusions generally can’t be seen with the naked eye when the diamond is viewed from the top.

 But there are some cases where the inclusions in an SI1 or SI2 are visible to the naked eye.
-If you’re considering an SI1 or SI2 graded diamond, it’s a really good idea to view it before you commit to buy.
+If you’re considering an SI1 or SI2 graded diamond, it’s a really good idea to view it or see an image of it before you commit to buying.
 If it’s eye-clean, then you've got yourself a beautiful diamond at a great price.

 Which begs the question, why spend extra to get a flawless diamond?

 Just Because You Can’t See It, Doesn't Mean It Isn't There